UNINETTSigma2/documentation/getting_started/ssh.md

 ### How many key pairs should I create?

-We recommend to create a key pair per hardware device.
+We recommend creating key pair per hardware device.
 Not a key pair per remote server.

 In other words, if you have a laptop and a desktop and want to authenticate to